muratk5n/thirdwave/en/2021/08/cuban-missile-crisis.md

 <a name='berlin'/>

-[Kennedy's big problem was] General Lucius Clay [.. who] sent American tanks to Checkpoint Charlie on the border between the eastern and western sectors to enforce American rights to move freely through the entire city, including its eastern part, as guaranteed by the four-power agreements of the immediate postwar era.
+[Kennedy's problem in Europe was] General Lucius Clay [.. who] sent American tanks to Checkpoint Charlie on the border between the eastern and western sectors to enforce American rights to move freely through the entire city, including its eastern part, as guaranteed by the four-power agreements of the immediate postwar era.
 The Soviets responded by moving their own tanks to the area.
 By early evening the two columns of tanks faced each other at Checkpoint Charlie, each less